Eoghan Doyle—Director

 Cathal is responsible for managing all Child Protection and Wellbeing aspects of our work.
 He acts as the information point for our members on all welfare matters and as Liaison Person for the Youth Theatre Ireland Garda Vetting Consortium.
 Cathal is a former member of Droichead Youth Theatre.

-Julie O’Leary – Graffiti Theatre Company
+Julie O’Leary – Chairperson, Graffiti Theatre Company.

 ( Appointed June 2021 )